Find out more about our board members here.

 Neil chairs the Audit committee and is a member of the committees for the New Hospital and Nominations & Remuneration.

-Mike was appointed a non-executive director at Liverpool University Hospitals NHS Foundation Trust on October 1 – he was previously non-executive director and interim chair at Royal Liverpool and Broadgreen University Hospitals NHS Trust.
-Mike is currently diocesan secretary (chief executive) of the Diocese of Liverpool as well as the director of operations at Liverpool Cathedral.
+Mike was appointed a Non-Executive Director at Liverpool University Hospitals NHS Foundation Trust on 1 October 2019 – he was previously Non-Executive Director and Interim Chair at Royal Liverpool and Broadgreen University Hospitals NHS Trust.
+Mike is currently Diocesan Secretary (Chief Executive) of the Diocese of Liverpool as well as the Director of Operations at Liverpool Cathedral.

 He has significant experience of working at director level in the third sector.
 He currently holds a number of voluntary positions supporting the church and local community development.
 He has a BA (Hons) in Modern History.